Sistine Chapel ceiling: Pictorial scheme

+Like many Renaissance patrons, Pope Julius wanted the ceiling to follow a design he specified, and in early 1508 Michelangelo was presented with a scheme, which has not survived.
+The ceiling was to be divided into "an interlocking geometric pattern of squares and circles", and images were to include the Twelve Apostles on the spandrels.
+Other commissions by Julius in the same year, for ceilings in Santa Maria del Popolo and the Stanza della Segnatura in the Vatican Palace, also had geometric frameworks, all probably influenced by the Imperian Roman remains of Hadrian's Villa, Tivoli.

+Michelangelo worked on drawings following the Pope's scheme, but eventually decided that it did not allow for sufficient numbers of human figures, his main interest in the commission.
+At a meeting later in the year, Julius allowed Michelangelo to change the design; according to Michelangelo's later account "he gave me a new commission, to do what I liked", a claim many art historians suspect is rather overstated.

+The artist almost certainly worked with one or more specialist theologians, perhaps including Egidio da Viterbo, and perhaps the aristocratic papal diplomat Cardinal Francesco Alidosi, who Michelangelo used to help him dealing with Julius.

 Nine scenes from the Book of Genesis

 Along the central section of the ceiling, Michelangelo depicted nine scenes from the Book of Genesis, organized into three groups of three related scenes.
 The scenes alternate between smaller and larger pictures, with the former framed by two pairs of ignudi flanking a medallion.

 The first group depicts God creating the Heavens and the Earth.
 The second group shows God creating the first man and woman, Adam and Eve, and their disobedience of God and consequent expulsion from the Garden of Eden.
 The third group shows the plight of humanity and in particular the family of Noah.

-The pictures within the three groups link to one another, in the same way as was usual in Mediaeval paintings and stained glass.
+The pictures within the three groups link to one another, in the same way as was usual in Medieval art and stained glass.
 The nine scenes are oriented to be viewed while facing the altar, chronologically unfolding towards the chapel entrance (except for the second and third scenes, and the seventh and eighth, which are each transposed).
 John T. Paoletti and Gary M. Radke suggest that this reversed progression symbolises a return to a state of grace.

 The scenes, from the altar towards the main door, are as follows: